 If querying doesn’t go well, or you’re getting frustrated with how long the traditional publishing process takes, don’t fret: you have more options on the table, like self-publishing (which Clayton also details in this post).
 Or you can go back and revise your book for another round of queries — especially if some agents offer you feedback to that end.
 Basically, don’t give up on your dream of publishing your book: no matter what path you ultimately take, there’s always some way to make it work.

-Desiree Villena is a writer with Reedsy, a marketplace that connects authors and publishers with the world’s best editors, designers, and marketers.
+Desiree Villena is a writer for the Reedsy blog, where she covers everything from story structure to book writing software.
 In her spare time, Desiree enjoys reading contemporary fiction and writing short stories.
 She's very passionate about independent publishing and hopes to help as many aspiring authors as possible reach their dreams!
 If you have any comments or questions for her, please leave them below, or you can reach her via email.

 These are posts made by friends of Wordrefiner.
 I am grateful to share these with my guests.